 St Minver School and Nursery operates an effective 'open door' policy to create a constant positive dialogue with parents.
 In addition to this, staff may ask to speak with parents at the end of the school day.
-Parents and pupils are invited to engage in termly SEN review meeting, and/or Parent meeting in the Autumn, Spring and Summer term and annual reports are sent home to parents.
+Parents and pupils are invited to engage in an Autumn Wellbeing meeting and also, termly SEN review meetings in the Autumn, Spring and Summer term, where Individual Provision Maps are reviewed and new targets set for pupils and parents.
+Annual reports are sent home to parents in the Summer term.
 Throughout the year there are 'open afternoons' whereby parents are invited into the classrooms to share the children's learning, progress and support upcoming events e.g. class trips/residentials.
 All of this constant dialogue between school and parents will help you to support your child's learning at home and inform you of how they are progressing in school.
-If at any time you wish to discuss your child then meetings can be arranged with class teacher and / or the Head Teacher at your request.
+If at any time you wish to discuss your child, then meetings can be arranged with class teacher and / or the Head Teacher at your request.